OpenWaterFoundation/owf-learn-web-dev/mkdocs-project/docs/caching/caching.md

-A simple example is to run a simple http server, such as Python server, to serve the files from the local file system, and view with a web browser using an address such as `http://localhost:8000/index.html`, in this case using port 8000 so as to minimize likelihood of conflicts with software using port 8000.
+A simple example is to run a simple http server, such as Python server, to serve the files from the local file system, and view with a web browser using an address such as `http://localhost:8000/index.html`, in this case using port 8000 so as to minimize likelihood of conflicts with software using other ports for http traffic.

-A simple static website application (no server application other than web server for website files) may involve only HTML, CSS, JavaScript, and data files, such as comma-separated-value data and GeoJSON files visualization.
+A simple static website application (no server application other than web server for website files) may involve only HTML, CSS, JavaScript, and data files, such as comma-separated-value (CSV) data ifles and GeoJSON spatial data files.
 The web application may access data resources in several ways:

-* Use the URL for a data file directly, such as a relative path URL with files found in the website file tree.
+* Use the URL for a data file directly, such as a relative path URL with files found in the website file hierarchy.
 ```html
 <link rel="stylesheet" href="relative/file/path.css" />
 <script src="relative/file/path.js"></script>